saulpw/frotzos/README.md

 ## To build an image:

 1. get a .z5 file (I used random.z5 from the frotz tests)
-2. make random.vmdk
+2. make random.img

 ## To use the resulting image

-3. qemu-system-i386 random.vmdk [-s]
+3. qemu-system-i386 [-fda] random.img

 ## TODO/bugs:

 * os_read_line positioning bug after timeout/continuation
 * extended characters (etude.z5/7)
 * allow save games and transcripts, extractable with reverse engineering
-* load executable image above 0x100000
 * beep/sound

 ## Gotchas

-* must be used as a hard drive image (not floppy) due to int 13h/48h
-* doesn't work as a hard disk on vmware/virtualbox due to bad mbr?
+* doesn't work as a hard disk on vmware/virtualbox